print · login

 Paper: secret (unpublished) paper

-Paper 24 (Meeting on April 11, 2023)
+Meeting 24 (on April 11, 2023)

 Paper: Petra van den Bos, Jan Tretmans: Coverage-Based Testing with Symbolic Transition Systems.
 The rest.
 TAP 2019.